-- 1. Make sure the Standby NameNode checkpoints the namespace to fsimage once per hour. - 2.
+- 1. Make sure the Standby NameNode checkpoints the namespace to fsimage\ once per hour. - 2.
 Deploy monitoring on both NameNodes to confirm that checkpoints are triggering regularly.
 This helps reduce the amount of missing transactions in the event that you need to restore from a backup containing only fsimage files without subsequent edit logs.
 It is good practice to monitor this anyway, because huge uncheckpointed edit logs can cause long delays after a NameNode restart while it replays those transactions. - 3.
-Backup the most recent "fsimage" and "fsimage.md5" from the standby NameNode periodically.
-Try to keep the latest version of the file on another machine in the cluster.
+Back up the most recent "fsimage\\" and "fsimage\\.md5" from the standby NameNode periodically.
+Try to keep the latest version of the file on another machine in the cluster. - 4.
+Back up the VERSION file from the standby NameNode.